Possible causes that can result in blurry vision in one eye can include refractive errors, infections, migraine, and cataracts.

 - presbyopia, or difficulty seeing objects up close

 Eyeglasses or contact lenses can help people with refractive errors see more clearly.
-However, some people may need surgery.
+However, some people may choose to have surgery.

-Bacteria, fungi, and viruses can all cause an eye infection, and they can affect one or both eyes.
+Bacteria, fungi, and viruses can all cause an eye infection, which can affect one or both eyes.
 Potential symptoms of an eye infection include:

 - red or bloodshot eyes

 If a person has the symptoms of an eye infection, they should seek medical care.
 Depending on the cause, treatment could involve eye drops, topical medications, or oral antibiotics.